 The Directors recognise the importance of human resources.
 Practices to provide good communications and relations with employees include providing them with information on matters of concern to them as employees.
 Employees or their representatives are consulted on a regular basis so that their views can be taken into account in making decisions which are likely to affect their interests.

-Directors' Report for the Period from 23 October 2019 to 31 December 2020
+Directors' Report for the Year Ended 31 December 2022

 Greenhouse gas emissions, energy consumption and energy efficiency actions